Family Guy Video Game!: Plot

 Stewie has built a mind control ray, and plans to use it in conjunction with Peter's satellite dish.
 However, his plans are interrupted by his half-brother Bertram, who claims to want his satellite dish.
 After making his way to the roof, Stewie decides that he would rather fail at world domination than let the satellite fall into his half-brother's hands, and self-destructs the satellite dish.
 However, Bertram reveals that he has come to trick him into destroying his own satellite, and he has begun a plan for world domination as well.
 He then leaves in his helicopter, and blasts Stewie off the roof.
 To discover Bertram's plans, Stewie infiltrates his lair in Peter's testicles.
 There, Stewie finds the location of Bertram's new lair and promptly lays waste to the facility.
 Stewie finds Bertram at the top of a missile silo, planning to launch the rocket into orbit so he can project his mind control beam around the world.
 To add insult to injury, Stewie's teddy bear, Rupert, has been placed inside the rocket.
 Stewie destroys the rocket, rescues Rupert, and has a final battle with Bertram at the playground.
 Bertram uses a device to grow to tremendous size, but is defeated anyway.
 Before Stewie can finish him off, he calls for his "mommy" to escape, leaving Stewie by flipping him off.

-Brian's section of the game sees him trying to prove his innocence when he is accused of once again impregnating Seabreeze.
+Brian's section of the game sees him trying to prove his innocence when Carter Pewterschmidt accuses him of once again impregnating his prize-winning racing greyhound Seabreeze.
 Brian is forced to escape from prison and follow a scent picked up from Seabreeze's genitals.
 This leads him to Tom Tucker at the Quahog News Station, which turns out to be a dead end.
 Brian's next stop is the Quahog Dog Races, where Brian, disguised as a food vendor, finds the scent on a discarded ticket stub.
 He takes Seabreeze's place in the race, wins (by drugging the other dogs), and draws the father out.
-Brian reveals that the father of Seabreeze's puppies is Quagmire, thereby clearing his name.
+Brian reveals that the father of Seabreeze's puppies is Glenn Quagmire, thereby clearing his name.